NavyaSreeKanakala/pig-hive-hcatalog-hue/README.md

 5) Perform below analysis in Hue so as to visualize the results

-1. How tenure of customers is effecting churn rate
+i.
+How tenure of customers is effecting churn rate
-select count(churn),tenure from telco_upx.telco where churn == 'Yes' group by tenure;
-2. Analyze how online security provided by this company is effecting its churn rate select count(churn),onlinesecurity from telco_upx.telco where churn == 'Yes' group by onlinesecurity;
-3. Analyze the effect of senior citizens on churn rate select count(churn),seniorcitizen from telco_upx.telco where churn == 'Yes' group by seniorcitizen;
-4. Which gender is more likely to effect churn rate select count(churn),gender from telco_upx.telco where churn == 'Yes' group by gender;
+select count(churn),tenure from telco_upx.telco where churn == 'Yes' group by tenure; ii.
+Analyze how online security provided by this company is effecting its churn rate select count(churn),onlinesecurity from telco_upx.telco where churn == 'Yes' group by onlinesecurity; iii.
+Analyze the effect of senior citizens on churn rate select count(churn),seniorcitizen from telco_upx.telco where churn == 'Yes' group by seniorcitizen; iv.
+Which gender is more likely to effect churn rate select count(churn),gender from telco_upx.telco where churn == 'Yes' group by gender;
-5. How many customers cancelled services offered by this company in the last month select count(churn),churn from telco_upx.telco group by churn;
-6. Company waives off 10% for 1 year tenure customers, 20% for 2 year tenure customers and so on… 60% for 6 year tenure customers.
+v.
+How many customers cancelled services offered by this company in the last month select count(churn),churn from telco_upx.telco group by churn; vi.
+Company waives off 10% for 1 year tenure customers, 20% for 2 year tenure customers and so on… 60% for 6 year tenure customers.
 Calculate the new rates to be paid by these customers select round(tenure/12) as year,monthlycharges, case when round(tenure/12) = 1 then 0.9*monthlycharges when round(tenure/12) = 2 then 0.8*monthlycharges